What are personal injury compensation claims? Everything you need to know

 • Explain your funding options, such as a no-win,no-fee agreement

-Once you decide to proceed, your legal team will start collecting the documentation and evidence needed to build a strong case.
+Once you decide to move forward, your legal team will gather the needed documents.
+They will also collect evidence to build a strong case.
 This typically includes:

 • Medical records and reports